top of page

 An Overview of Roe v.
 Wade

-it a constitutional right for women to receive elective abortions without the need for a life or health-threatening diagnosis to support their decision.
+In 1973, the Supreme Court initially ruled it a constitutional right for women to receive elective abortions without the need for a life or health-threatening diagnosis to support their decision.

 However, the Supreme Court overruled this 1973 decision in June of 2022.
-When this happened, the power to
+When this happened, the power to decide their own abortion regulation law was handed back to the people.

 Now, the people of each state will elect delegates to speak on their behalf and enforce the restrictions they wish to have on elective abortion within their own state.